usunyu/clearpath/README.md

 == TASK

 TASK (September 11)

-[X]1) miss landmarks, landmarks 123687684 for street not found
+[X]1) miss landmarks, landmarks 123687684 for street not found [ ]2) improve osm2wkt

+[ ]3) remove link on the sea (check what highway:null type look like)

 TASK (September 5)

 Pls do based on my project, you can use the function tdsp2().
 Pls dont work on the original java file but create a new Java class (with name OSMrouting.java).
 Note the important points here.
 [X]a) my adlist (you have the sample) was starting with index 0, but OSM adjlist includes the node number at the begging of the line
-[ ]b) can you generate OSM adjlist as close as possible to my adjlist (pls make the separators same, the order of the columns same and etc) .
+[X]b) can you generate OSM adjlist as close as possible to my adjlist (pls make the separators same, the order of the columns same and etc) .
 For example use ","  instead of || (come takes less storage in the memory.
 d) when you create edge ids pls don't  use "," and 0 (zero) offset number.
 Pls include 3 digit to the end ow wayid to generate edge id.
 For example, 125698,0 -->  125698001 ,  125698,1--> 125698002 ,  125698,18--> 125698018
 [X]c) At first pls use the small dataset you have, later we will do it for California